UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 ~~~
 {: .bash}

+>## Invalid Date --I command?
+> If you are using a Windows or Linux device, (date -I) automatically
+>added a date prefix to your subsetted data.
+However, in Mac operating systems, there is
+>no automatic date function.In order to add the date as a prefix, we must type in the
+>format we want ourselves.
+Instead of the --I flag, users must type in '(date
+>"+%Y-%m-%d")' when trying to put the YYYY-MM-DD the same way as linux or windows users.
+Using 'date --help' will show the flags.
+Some
+>grep commands are different between operating between operating systems and --I is one
+>of them on Mac OSX.
+{: .callout}

 This saves the subsetted data to a new file.

 However, if we look at this file, it contains every instance of the